Iliad Media Group: As Iliad Media Group

 In January 2018, Impact Radio Group announced it would be known as Iliad Media Group.
 Additionally, it announced the acquisition of Locally Owned Radio, which operated six stations in the Twin Falls market.
 This brought the total number of Iliad Media Group stations to 13 across the two markets.

-In 2021, Iliad Media Group launched the audio application Listen Boise, expanding their reach beyond traditional AM/FM radio.
+In 2021, Iliad Media Group launched the audio application Listen Boise, expanding its reach beyond traditional AM/FM radio.
 On October 7, 2021, Fox Sports Boise was launched on 99.9 FM, as a subchannel of KSRV-FM.
-This gave Iliad Media group the 14 total stations across the Boise and Twin Falls markets they hold today, with five of them broadcasting on subchannels.
+This gave Iliad Media Group the 14 total stations across the Boise and Twin Falls markets they hold today, with five of them broadcasting on subchannels.

 In 2023, Mentoring and Inspiring Women in Radio (MIW) named Iliad Media Group Senior Sales & Marketing Executive Mary Zukin as its first Speak Up!
 Mentee.
 The one-year program is designed for one mentee working in a small-to-medium market anywhere in the United States.

 In October 2023, Iliad Media Group was named a "Top Workplace" for the Treasure Valley by The Idaho Press, as voted on by its employees.